 Making art is a bold thing, a statement.
 Usually a full stop, sometimes an exclamation point.
 But it’s bolder still when it’s a question mark.
-London singer-songwriter Anna B Savage makes question mark music.
-Her songs are heavy with unanswered queries, with dilemmas and insecurities, or often just with wondering.
-And she lets them out anyway.
-The miracle of Savage’s work is exactly this balancing act – her subject matter is inherently inchoate, but it’s presented in a nest of fully-formed and room-filling artistry.
+London singer-songwriter Anna B Savage makes question-mark-music, captivating and powerful, navigating various recurring themes including female sexuality, self-doubt … and birds.

-Savage’s music has long been more concerned with interrogating than solving.
-Her 2015 EP was deeply intriguing as a project, and especially as a debut; it contained four songs, all of which paired Savage’s deep, rich voice with lyrics rife with insecurity and unfinished business and was released with very little accompanying information about the artist.
-EP quickly drew the attention of Father John Misty and later Jenny Hval, both of whom brought Savage out on European tours.
+From a young age, Savage has also always been surrounded by music.
+The daughter of two classical singers, Savage spent her childhood birthdays in the green room at the Royal Albert Hall: her birthday coincides with the day Bach died, and her parents were always booked to perform for the Bach Prom.
+Her 2015 EP was deeply intriguing as a project, it contained four songs, all of which paired Savage’s deep, rich voice with lyrics rife with insecurity and unfinished business and was released with very little accompanying information about the artist.
+EP quickly drew the attention of Father John Misty (who she now affectionately calls her “music dad”) and later Jenny Hval, both of whom brought Savage out on European tours.

 The success of the EP caught Savage off guard, triggering a form of imposter syndrome, stifling her writing and ultimately affecting her mental health.
 At her lowest point Savage wasn’t sure if she could continue making music.
 At one stage her well-meaning parents started to cut out arts administration jobs for her and put them on the bed for when she arrived home.